tamlynkg/Metaproteomics/README.md

 "MaxQuant is a quantitative proteomics software package designed for analyzing large mass-spectrometric data sets."

-A series scripts were adapted from Matthys Potgieter and Argahavan Alistolani.
+A series of scripts were adapted from Matthys Potgieter and Argahavan Alistolani.

 The DecisionTree.py script was adapted from Jason Wong (Towards data science)